 Repurposed Existing (Garage, Basement, etc. Conversion)

 When a property is already outfitted with a garage or basement, property owners may choose to convert the entire structure or only part of it to an in-law suite.
 Either of these options are viable, as long as the square footage requirements are met, and the original floor plan does not change.
 In fact, it may be beneficial for you to add a second story to your garage and preserve the existing space the way it is.
 This is advantageous to homeowners who want to maintain their garage and yard space but still want to add living space to their property.
+Keep in mind that some additional requirements may apply like sound attenuation, fire resistant construction, and separate utility shut-offs.

 ADU Designing and Building